Heating

 FYI

-Behaviors to be adopted in response to a DAAF alarm (do not leave the house, caulk doors, stand next to the window and wait for emergency services) are the opposite of those to be adopted if a carbon monoxide (CO) detector alarm is triggered (open windows and exit the housing).
+The behaviors to be adopted in response to a DAAF alarm (do not leave the house, caulk the doors, stand next to the window and wait for emergency services) are the opposite of those to be adopted if the alarm of a carbon monoxide (CO) detector is triggered (open the windows and exit the housing).

 What to do if there is suspicion of intoxication?